 Now it’s time to assess how significant each risk is.
 It’s wasteful to implement measures in response to every risk you face, so you should use a risk assessment matrix to help you identify which risks are worth treating and prioritise them.

 Most risk assessment matrices look like this, with one axis representing the probability of a risk scenario occurring and the other representing the damage it will cause.
 In the middle, you have scores based on their combined totals.

 You should use the matrix to score each risk and weigh the totals against your predetermined levels of acceptable risk (i.e. your risk appetite).
 The scores will determine how you address the risk, which is the final step in the process.

 5. Select risk treatment options

-There are four ways you can treat a risk:
+There are several ways you can treat a risk:

 - Avoid the risk by eliminating it entirely